 For fitness enthusiasts considering changing career paths in the new year, there has never been a better time to consider starting a career as a personal trainer.
-However, if you have been considering becoming a personal trainer, you may be wondering what it takes to become a personal trainer and what steps you should take to build your career.
+However, if you have been considering becoming a personal trainer, you may be wondering what steps you should take to build your career.

 To help get you started, here is a quick overview of everything you need to know about finding a job as a personal trainer.

 Before you can begin researching jobs in personal training, it is critical that you get the right qualification.

 While not all PT jobs will require a degree, getting qualified will not only provide you with the skills necessary to build a career as a personal trainer, but it will also provide you with more opportunities and it will help prospective employers/clients to take you more seriously.